DenisovAV/ai_fireside_chat/README.md

 - Uncomment Firebase initialization in main()
 - Replace GeminiVertexService by GeminiFirebaseService in `service_map.dart` **Call the Gemini API using plugin**
-- Replace GeminiService by GeminiVertexService in `service_map.dart`
+- Replace GeminiService by GeminiVertexService in `message_producer.dart`

-## Gemini with Vertex AI API and Firebase Cloud Functions (in order not to request new token every hour)
+## Gemini with Vertex AI API and Firebase Cloud Functions (as Server Proxy)
+**Create a New Project in Firebase** (you also can use already existing account)
+- Follow the instruction (Steps 1 and 2) [here](https://firebase.google.com/docs/functions/get-started?gen=2nd#set-up-your-environment-and-the-firebase-cli)
+  **Enable Vertex API for this project**
+- To access the Vertex AI service, you need enable it in the GCP console.
+The instructions can be found [here](https://cloud.google.com/vertex-ai/docs/featurestore/setup)
 **Deploy Cloud Functions**
 - Take a look to code in `functions/src/index.ts`, there is the cloud function
 - Deploy the cloud function to your firebase account, there are instructions